therealrinku/js-function-cache/README.md

 # JS Function Cache

-A simple but powerful (i guess) npm package for caching the results of function calls, reducing the number of times the function needs to be executed. https://github.com/therealrinku/js-function-cache
+A simple but powerful (ig) npm package for caching the results of function calls, reducing the number of times the function needs to be executed. https://github.com/therealrinku/js-function-cache

 ## Usage